Medicaid for the Elderly and People with Disabilities Handbook

-Resources are things you own or are buying.
-You must report the resources of both you and your spouse, regardless if the resources are community or separate property.
-The total value of resources that HHSC must count cannot exceed certain resource limits.
+Resources are things that you own or are buying.
+The resources of both you and your spouse must be reported, regardless if the resources are community or separate property.
+The total value of resources that must be counted cannot exceed certain resource limits.
 Resource values are determined as of 12:01 a.m. on the first day of the month(s) that eligibility is determined.
-Some resources are not counted.For a waiver program, HHSC does not consider the resources of your parent(s).
-HHSC does consider the resources of your spouse.
+Some resources may not be counted.For a waiver program, resources of a parent(s) are not considered; however, resources of a spouse are considered.

 Examples of Excluded Resources — The following are examples of some resources that HHSC does not count when determining eligibility:

-- Homestead — If you, your spouse or a dependent relative lives in the home, HHSC does not count the value.
+- Homestead — If you, your spouse, or a dependent relative live in the home, the value is not counted.
 Absence from a homestead may result in loss of its homestead status and exclusion unless you declare an intent to return.
-If you declare an intent to return to a homestead in another state, you usually do not meet the Texas residency requirement.
-The value of your home may disqualify you for nursing facility or waiver services in the community.
+If you declare an intent to return to a homestead in another state, you do not meet the Texas residency requirement.
+If the value of your home exceeds $552,000, it may disqualify you for payment of nursing facility or waiver services in the community.

 - Vehicle — HHSC excludes one vehicle, regardless of value.
 If your household has more than one person and the additional member of the household requires an additional vehicle for transportation to and from work, the additional vehicle is excluded for that member for work transportation.
 If your household has more than one person and there is an additional member of the household who requires disability accessible transportation, an additional vehicle is excluded if the vehicle is specially equipped for that additional member of the household.
 For all other vehicles, HHSC counts the current market value or, if you still owe on the vehicle, the current equity value as a resource.

-- Life Insurance — HHSC excludes a total of $1,500 or less face value per insured person for policies that you own.
-If the face value of all policies for a person exceeds $1,500, HHSC counts the cash value.
+- Life Insurance — Life insurance policies that you own with a total face value of $1,500 or less per insured person are excluded.
+If the face value of all policies per person exceeds $1,500, the cash value is counted as a resource.
 Term insurance is excluded.